mikzorz/RuneScape-Gamification/README.md

 #### CHANGELOG

 ###### v1.0.3
+- ***CHANGE***: *New skill "Consistency"*
+    - Consistency is a skill that gains XP via a daily streak.
+The longer the streak, the higher the XP gain.
 - ***CHANGE***: *New XP rates*
     - Focus consecutive reward increased from +0.5 to +4.
     - Curiosity randomly rewards 260, 325, 435, 650, 1300.
 (Level 99 / n\*10000)